 Big Data analysis can predict demands and with relevant data on choices of user helping you fill out a store that is customized to the user’s tastes and current trends.

-The data collected can be useful to provide personalized suggestions and improve the visibility of catalogues.
+The data collected can be useful to provide personalized suggestions and improve the visibility of catalogs.
 One of the most important things to consider here is to ensure that data collected is anonymized to prevent a breach of privacy.

 A slow app is a deal breaker.
 Use of cloud and mobile computing reduces the time taken by the app to respond to queries, improving the performance of the app.
 Magento is specially designed for e-commerce platforms to give them the scalability and performance enhancement they need especially during peak seasons.